GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 #Detector Elements

 Each detector subsystem supported by MarkII has its own custom element for one-line deployment on a dashboard page.
-All detectors inherit most of their functionality from the `<detector-template>` object, and only detector-specific functionality is declared on the detector classes themselves; as such, this document focuses on the patterns established in `<detector-template>`, the `initializeSingleViewDetector()` setup function, and the peripheral data these objects expect to have available when building a detector component.
+All detectors inherit most of their functionality from the `<detector-template>` object, and only detector-specific functionality is declared on the detector classes themselves; as such, this document focuses on the patterns established in `<detector-template>`, the `initializeDetector()` setup function, and the peripheral data these objects expect to have available when building a detector component.

 ####Contents
  - [Creation & Instantiation](https://github.com/BillMills/griffinMarkII/tree/master/xTags/detectors#web-component-creation---lifecyclecreated)